Sunday, April 28, 2024

 Inconsequentiality and embraced

-The entirety of this physical world
+The entirety of the known physical world

 Made friends and lovers